lexibank/tlopo/out/vol1/chapter9.md

 The vowel is also 'wrong' (except perhaps in the Arosi reflex) in the pair below, which, despite its formal and semantic similarity to the pair above, seems to have a different PMP origin.
 Similarity has apparently ensured that no language reflects both forms of each pair.
-I ndeed, I suspect that some forms above are historical conflations of reflexes of PEOc &ast;gumi- and &ast;gumu (from POc &ast;gumu(t)).
+Indeed, I suspect that some forms above are historical conflations of reflexes of PEOc _&ast;gumi-_ and _&ast;gumu_ (from POc _&ast;gumu(t)_).

 <table>
 <tr>